How The Best eCommerce Sites Win at Web Design [47 Examples]

 - Use high-level categories that are easy to navigate.

 - Leverage uncluttered photos, accompanied by concise text to showcase your featured products and categories.

 - Highlight a timely sale or promotion to create a sense of urgency.

 - Showcase unique images and videos to highlight authenticity; avoid stock images.

-An effective category page is much more than a filtered product catalogue.
-It’s a tool that allows you to communicate and engage with shoppers that are looking to browse through your products – focusing specifically on the items in your custom ecommerce platform that can help them fulfill a need or desire.
+An effective category page is much more than a filtered product catalog.
+It’s a tool that allows you to communicate and engage with shoppers that are looking to browse through your products and focus specifically on the items in your custom eCommerce platform that can help them fulfill a need or desire.